aleixrodriala/wa-tunnel/README.md

     curl -v -x localhost:8080 https://httpbin.org/ip
 It has been tested also with a normal browser like Firefox, it's slow but can be used.

+## Disclaimer
+Using this library may get your WhatsApp account banned, use with a temporal number or at your own risk.

 ## TO-DO
--Make an Android script to install node dependencies on termux -Documentation
+- Make an Android script to install node dependencies on termux
+- Documentation

 ## License